digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 Grafana is provided with:

-* The connection details for the prometheus metric store
+* The connection details for the Prometheus metric store
 * The username and password required to use the web UI
 * The location of any externally provided dashboards
-* The actual dashboards.
+* The actual dashboards

-Note that the `Metric Count` dashboard referenced in the docker-compose.yml (`grafana-message-count-dashboard.json`) is not inlined below as this is not hand configured but built via the web UI and then exported (so contains a lot of unnecessary details).
-See `Grafana Metric Monitoring`_ for instructions of how to log into Grafana and display the dashboard.
+Note that the `Metric Count` dashboard referenced in the docker-compose.yml file (`grafana-message-count-dashboard.json`) is not inlined below.
+The reason is that this is not hand-configured but built via the web UI and then exported, so it contains unnecessary details.
+See `Grafana Metric Monitoring`_ for instructions to log into Grafana and display the dashboard.

 .. literalinclude:: ./monitoring/etc/grafana-docker-compose.yml
    :caption: etc/grafana-docker-compose.yml